 - Heat oil in a frying pan and fry on medium heat until one side turns golden (about 2 minutes), then flip and cook the other side (closer to 1 minute).
 Cook in batches & drain on paper towels

-- Sprinkle lightly w salt and put a layer down in the dish you are using
+- Sprinkle lightly w salt (or chaat masala if you wish!) and put a layer down in the dish you are using

 - Now whip the yogurt, salt, red chilli powder and garlic together with a little water.
 Adjust for consistency (I like mine on the thicker side) and then adjust seasoning.
 It should taste positively tangy.